-Some occupations benefit from a specific fixed deduction for business expenses that allows the reduction of the base of social security contributions (10 % for construction workers, 30 % for sales reps, 30 % for journalists, etc.).
+Some occupations benefit from a specific fixed deduction for business expenses that allows the reduction of the base of social security contributions (construction workers, sales reps, journalists, etc.).
 However, its application is now subject to the employee incurring the expenses when performing his/her duties and the employer being provided invoices and receipts evidencing this.

 The employer can decide whether or not to apply the specific fixed deduction.

 The employee must agree to this in writing (unless there is an applicable collective agreement).
+Beforehand, employee must be informed of the scheme and its consequences for the validation of his social security entitlements.